HR Software Development Company

 We build the jurisdiction-specific rules into the payroll engine during the design phase: the tax tables, the national insurance or social security calculations, the statutory leave entitlements, and the reporting requirements for each jurisdiction in scope.
 We work with your employment law and payroll advisors to confirm the rules before they're implemented, not after.
 When legislation changes, we update the engine as part of the ongoing support arrangement.
 We don't replace the specialist advice of an employment lawyer or payroll advisor, but we build systems that apply their guidance consistently and automatically rather than relying on a payroll team member to remember the rules for each jurisdiction.

-A focused HR module, for example an applicant tracking system or an employee onboarding platform for a single business unit, typically runs $30,000 to $70,000 depending on scope and integrations.
-A full HRMS covering employee records, leave management, payroll, and performance management runs $80,000 to $180,000.
+A focused first module, for example an applicant tracking system or an employee onboarding flow for a single business unit, can start around $25,000 to $45,000 as a validated v1, depending on scope and integrations.
+Most teams begin with one module, prove it in production, then expand: a full HRMS covering employee records, leave management, payroll, and performance management grows to roughly $100,000 to $180,000 over time.
+We ship the first version in about 12 to 20 weeks, then keep adding.
 We scope every project before pricing it so you know what you're getting before you commit.
 We don't do hourly billing: fixed project costs only, with milestones tied to working software deliveries rather than time spent.

 When HR platforms stop fitting your workforce